jaantollander/masters-thesis/content/85_rates.md

 \clearpage

-# Computing and aggregating rates
+# Computing and analyzing rates
 We compute rates from counter values.
 A rate tells us how much the value changes on average during an interval.
 We referer to the values obtained from Jobstast as *observed values* in contrast to implicit zero values of counters outside the observation intervals, such as the initial counter.